biril/jasq/README.md

 revision is tested against Jamsine v2.0.2 and only in a browser environment - support for Node is work in progress.

-The following examples, while not a complete reference, should be a cover all essential use cases for Jasq.
+The following examples, while not a complete reference, should cover all essential use cases for Jasq.
 Further insight may be gained by taking a look [the included example](https://github.com/biril/jasq/tree/master/example), [the project's test suite](https://github.com/biril/jasq/tree/master/test) and - of course - [the source](https://github.com/biril/jasq/blob/master/jasq.js).
 For the latter, an